cloudree/RetroCon_Mod512KRam/README.md

 RetroCon ( MSX Clone ) modification : RAM 512K

 CPLD Source is GPL (by Kevin Cho)
+ - you can freely use, mod, sell this item
+ - but if you mod it, you must open it

 Original scheme/CPLD source is made by Kevin Cho, ckevin@hanmail.net